-Bangladesh Accord

-In 2013, the Accord on Fire and Building

-Safety in Bangladesh was instituted as a

-five-year agreement to pursue workplace

-safety in the ready-made garment sector

-in Bangladesh.
-This was created in the

-immediate aftermath of the April 2013

-Rana Plaza building collapse that killed

-more than 1,000 workers and critically

-injured thousands more.
+Bangladesh Accord In 2013, the Accord on Fire and Building In 2013, the Accord on Fire and Building Safety in Bangladesh was instituted as a five-year agreement to pursue workplace safety in the ready-made garment sector in Bangladesh.
+This was created in the immediate aftermath of the April 2013 Rana Plaza building collapse that killed more than 1,000 workers and critically injured thousands more.